LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Methodology

 \subsection{Claim Detection}

-Social media data contains a wide range of content, including personal opinions, personal experiences, and entertainment.
+Social media contains a wide range of content, including personal opinions, personal experiences, and entertainment.
 Prior to taxonomy construction, we apply claim detection to identify social media posts that are more likely to contain factual claims, which could potentially carry misinformation.
-We employed a pioneering model, ClaimBuster~\cite{hassan2017toward}, for detecting check-worthy factual claims.
-This model assigns a score to each sentence or paragraph, indicating the likelihood of it being a check-worthy factual claim.
+We employ the ClaimBuster~\cite{claimbuster-kdd17} model which assigns a score to each sentence or paragraph, indicating the likelihood of it being a check-worthy factual claim.
 A higher score suggests a greater likelihood of check-worthiness.
 We set a threshold of 0.5 as it effectively balances precision and recall in identifying check-worthy claims.
-Posts that scored above this threshold were retained for further steps of \LLMTaxo.
-This approach reduced the dataset to a more manageable subset (see Section~\ref{sec:dataset} for details).
+Posts that score above this threshold are retained for further steps of \LLMTaxo.
+This approach reduces the dataset to a more manageable subset (see Section~\ref{sec:dataset} for details).
 It also ensures that the retained posts are more likely to contain check-worthy factual information relevant to our taxonomy construction.